NEWS RELEASE

 [+EMOTION Award]

-4D Marunouchi Experience the Maru Building of three generations in the metaverse
+4D Marunouchi Experience the Maru Building of three generations in the Metaverse

 [+EMOTION Award] Veneti-An Tea House / Arabi-An Tea House teahouses made from food waste from around the world